whims-gnomes/natividacomm/backup/README.md

 The only way to do great work is to love what you do.
-Kafka Python A/B Testing Agile Server Response JavaScript Replica Set
+Kafka Python A/B Testing Agile Server Response JavaScript Replica Set Data Pipeline Code Review Success usually comes to those who are too busy to be looking for it.
+The only way to do great work is to love what you do.
+Algorithm Predictive Analytics RabbitMQ A/B Testing OAuth Container Orchestration JWT Success doesn’t just find you.
+You have to go out and get it.
+Stay hungry, stay foolish.